JR-1991/easyReview/README.md

 ## Adding datasets for review

-Datasets can be added either via the external tools URL schema or via the EasyReviews REST-API.
+Datasets can be added either via the external tools URL schema or via EasyReview's REST-API.
 The following sections describe both options.

 ### Via external tools URL schema